squbernetty/manet-heatmap/OWNERSHIP.md

 # Ownership and Credit

-This repository is owned and maintained by Kubilay Yildirim unless explicitly stated otherwise.
+This repository is owned and maintained by (https://github.com/squbernetty) unless explicitly stated otherwise.

 ## Repository ownership